 Tenant vs. Property Manager Responsibility

-- If the microwave belongs to the tenant, it’s typically their responsibility to remove it when they move out.
+- If the microwave belongs to the tenant, it’s their responsibility to remove it when they move out.

 Best Practices for Apartment Cleanouts

-- Removing abandoned appliances immediately after move-out
+- Remove abandoned appliances immediately after move-out

-What Is the Easiest Way to Dispose of a Microwave?
+What’s the Easiest Way to Dispose of a Microwave?

-- Finding an approved e-waste recycler
+- Find an approved e-waste recycler

-- Loading and transporting the microwave yourself
+- Load and transport the microwave

-- Paying drop-off or processing fees
+- Pay drop-off or processing fees

-- Navigating limited hours or appointments
+- Work around limited hours or appointment requirements

 - You don’t have time to research disposal rules